mishraarnab/Netflix_data_analysis/README.md

 # Netflix_data_analysis
 Performed exploratory data analysis and found latest trends related to Netflix.
+Packages used in this project are Highcharter,dplyr and ggplot2.

 Some of the questions I tried to answer are:-